 These are years of consolidation in the basic skills required for ongoing education.
 The core subjects are religious education, English, mathematics (supplemented by a remedial programme and enrichment program where necessary), science, history & geography and Italian or Japanese.
 Students are also introduced to a range of skill-based subjects including art, visual communication, three-dimensional art, metal technology, timber technology, food technology, music, drama, outdoor education and physical education.

 Years 9 and 10 – Depth and Choice

-Community service, careers counselling, and a two week work xxperience block are also available to all students in Year 10.
+Community service careers counselling, and a two-week work experience block is also available to all students in Year 10.
 The college accesses TAFE short courses for some Year 10 students where this is appropriate.